lehins/tutorials/Haskell/QuickCheck/quickcheck.md

 These properties hold for all finite lists with total values.
 Naturally, there are ways to prove them and there are even tools for Haskell, such as LiquidHaskell, that can help you with that.
-But this is not always possible, some properties are either too hard or impossible to prove, moreover, often we just want to verify that they work on some inputs.
-One of the ways to do that is through writing some unit tests, that check some corner cases and possibly some arbitrary lists, since it is not feasable to test all type of inputs exhaustively.
+Proving correctness is not always possible, some properties are either too hard or impossible to prove, moreover, often we just want to check that they work on some inputs.
+One of the ways to do that is through writing some unit tests, but since it is not feasable to test all type of inputs exhaustively for most functions, we usuall check some corner cases and possibly some other arbitrary values.
 Systematic generation of arbitrary input could be very helpful in that scenario, and that's were QuickCheck comes into play.

 ```haskell
 import Test.QuickCheck